selehadin-cyber/selehadin-cyber/README.md

 ### Hi there 👋

 My name is Selehadin
-i am a front-end developer with a strong passion for bring designs to life
+i am a front-end developer with a strong passion for bringing designs to life
 - 🌱 I’m currently learning d3 data visualization
 - 👯 I’m looking to collaborate on react projeckts
 <!--